 On the strums in parenthesis you miss the strings as you go by.

-My ear tells me that it’s likely that Vance used a thin flatpick to strum the rhythm part.
+My ear tells me that it’s likely that Vance used a thin flatpick (like these) to strum the rhythm part.
 Getting one might help you achieve the sound if you want to be super exact.

 The Breakdown Riff Picking Tab